ninostn/ninostn/README.md

 # 💫 About Me:
-Heyy, aku **Nino Satriani** 👋
+Heyy, I'm **Nino Satriani** 👋
-Pelajar yang suka banget ngoding, ngulik hal baru, dan kadang bikin project random cuma buat seru-seruan 😆
+A student who loves coding, exploring new stuff, and sometimes building random projects just for fun 😆

-🔭 **Lagi ngerjain:**
+🔭 **Currently working on:**
-Program kasir pake C# Console & eksperimen robot line follower Arduino.
+A simple cashier app using C# Console and a line follower robot with Arduino.

-🌱 **Sekarang lagi belajar:**
+🌱 **Currently learning:**
-C#, .NET, HTML, CSS, sama MySQL — biar bisa bikin aplikasi beneran 💻
+C#, .NET, HTML, CSS, and MySQL — trying to build something real 💻

-💬 **Tanya aku soal:**
+💬 **Ask me about:**
-Login-register system, project beginner, atau tips belajar coding santai tapi tetep jalan 😎
+Login/register systems, beginner projects, or chill ways to learn coding 😎

-👯 **Pengen kolab bareng:**
+👯 **Looking to collaborate on:**
-Siapa aja yang lagi belajar coding juga, biar bisa sharing dan berkembang bareng.
+Any small project with other learners — let’s grow together 🚀

 ⚡ **Fun fact:**
 Mirip Kairi

 ## 🌐 Socials: